bethsherm/alexa-cookbook/labs/FactService/README.md

 1. Just below the code editor, create or re-use an execution role, such as ```lambda_basic_execution```
 1. Click Next and create the function.
-1. Make note of the Lambda ARN, shown near the top right, such as
+1. Make note of the Lambda ARN, shown near the top right, such as this example:
  *  ``` arn:aws:lambda:us-east-1:333304287777:function:FactService ```